-- 4.5 As defined by Article 86(1) of the ANO no person may act as the organiser of a Flying Display (FDD) without first applying for and obtaining the Permission of the CAA for that display. - 4.6 The FDD is the person responsible for the safe conduct of the activity carried out pursuant to that Permission, and for compliance with the conditions contained within it 16. - 4.7 For the avoidance of any doubt, the FDD must understand that they are responsible for the safety risks posed by the planning and management of flying display activity.
+- 4.4 As defined by Article 86(1) of the ANO no person may act as the organiser of a Flying Display (FDD) without first applying for and obtaining the Permission of the CAA for that display. - 4.5 The FDD is the person responsible for the safe conduct of the flying activity carried out pursuant to that Permission, and for compliance with the conditions contained within it15. - 4.6 For the avoidance of any doubt, the FDD must understand that they are responsible for the safety risks posed by the planning and management of Flying Display activity.
 They are also responsible for the oversight of pilots' performance at the display.
-They will be accountable to the CAA for a failure to comply with the applicable regulations, the conditions of the permission or the requirements set out in this CAP. - 4.8 The EO is subordinate to the FDD in terms of managing and mitigating the risk posed by flying display activity.
-Therefore, the FDD must have a comprehensive knowledge of this CAP and comply with all the relevant aspects of it. - 4.9 At a Flying Display with up to 6 items, the role of Event Organiser and FDD may be combined.
+They may be held accountable by the CAA for a failure to comply with the applicable regulations, the conditions of the Permission or the requirements set out in this CAP. - 4.7 The EO is subordinate to the FDD in terms of managing and mitigating the risk posed by Flying Display activity.
+Therefore, the FDD must have a comprehensive knowledge of this CAP and ensure that all aspects relating to the Flying Display activity are complied with. - 4.8 At a Flying Display with up to 6 items, the role of EO and FDD may be combined.
 It is however recommended to separate these two duties where possible.